 - a.
 For each semipostal stamp, the office of Stamp Services, in coordination with the office of Accounting, Finance, Controller, shall, based on judgment and available information, identify the comparable stamp(s) and create a profile of the typical cost characteristics of the comparable stamp(s) (e.g., manufacturing process, gum type), thereby establishing a baseline for cost comparison purposes.
-The determination of comparable stamps may change during or after the sales period, and different comparable stamp(s) may be used for specific cost comparisons. - Except as specified, all costs associated with semipostal stamps will be tracked by the office of Accounting, Finance, Controller.
+The determination of comparable stamps may change during or after the sales period, and different comparable stamp(s) may be used for specific cost comparisons. - b.
+Except as specified, all costs associated with semipostal stamps will be tracked by the office of Accounting, Finance, Controller.
 Costs that will not be tracked include: - (1) Costs that the Postal Service determines to be inconsequentially small, which include those cost items that are less than \$3,000 per invoice and are not specifically charged to a semipostal finance number.

-- (3) Costs attributable to mail to which semipostal stamps are affixed (which are attributable to the appropriate class and/or subclass of mail). - (4) Administrative and support costs that the Postal Service would have incurred whether or not the Semipostal Stamp Program had been established. - c.
+- (2) Costs for which the cost of tracking or estimation would be burdensome (e.g., costs for which the cost of tracking exceeds the cost to be tracked). - (3) Costs attributable to mail to which semipostal stamps are affixed (which are attributable to the appropriate class and/or subclass of mail). - (4) Administrative and support costs that the Postal Service would have incurred whether or not the Semipostal Stamp Program had been established. - c.
 Cost items recoverable from the differential revenue include, but are not limited to, the following: - (1) Packaging costs in excess of the cost to package comparable stamps. - (2) Printing costs of flyers and special receipts. - (3) Costs of changes to equipment. - (4) Costs of developing and executing marketing and promotional plans in excess of the cost for comparable stamps. - (5) Other costs specific to the semipostal stamp that would not normally have been incurred for comparable stamps. - (6) Costs in section 646.55 that materially exceed those that would normally have been incurred for comparable stamps.